 You may only have a few symptoms, while others seem to display a broader range of depressive signals.
 You may be suffering from mild depression.
 If you have one or more symptoms nearly every day for more than two weeks, you likely have some form of depression.
 Common signs include:

-Just as the reasons for calling a depression doctor vary, so do the causes.
+Just as the reasons for calling the doctor vary, so do the causes.
 You may have shown signs of depression in early childhood.
 Now, as a young or middle-aged adult, you’ve come to realize that your low moods and anxiety are drastically affecting your life.

 On the other hand, like most other people, you may develop your first signs of depression as an adult.
 Risk factors range from environmental and physical concerns to psychological and genetic origins.
 Examples include: